American Unagi, LLC

-Maine has unique access to juvenile American eels (glass eels or elvers), which are one of the key resources to implementing eel aquaculture.
-Maine's multimillion dollar elver fishing industry currently ships its glass eels to farms in Asia.
+Maine has unique access to juvenile wild American eels (glass eels or elvers), which support a global eel aquaculture industry.
+Maine's multimillion dollar elver fishery currently ships its glass eels to farms in Asia.
 Growing out glass eels to market size here can increase the value of eels nine-fold.
 In moving towards commercial eel aquaculture production in Maine, identifying appropriate feed and available sources for eels is a critical part of successful development an aquaculture industry.

 Eel aquaculture begins with wild-caught glass eels that must be acclimated to aquaculture conditions and trained to take a commercial fish feed.
 Rademaker has worked with 100 glass eels since May of 2014 to successfully establish techniques for weaning them onto commercial diets with 97% survival.
 Without a critical mass of eel farms in the U.S., the major feed suppliers do not carry an eel-specific food, however some of their available diets are similar to European diets used in eels farms.
 In this study, Rademaker tested commercially available feeds for grow-out, and successfully raised eels to market size.

 American Unagi, LLC has grown from research and development to a production facility capable of raising on metric ton of adult American eels.
 Sea Grant funds were leveraged to win a Seed Grant from Maine Technology Institute and a collaboration on Maine Technology Asset funding with UMaine and several other aquaculture businesses.
 American Unagi has also used the information from this program development project in applying for a USDA funds for further work on improving economics of eel production in the US, and additional Sea Grant funding was awarded in 2017 to test value-added products.